 Pre-req: Public Health or Community Health, or Environmental Health Majors only or Public Health or Community Health Minors, or Instructor Permission.

-This course is primarily designed to introduce undergraduate students studying Health Education to the concepts and principles underlying the educational strategies geared toward promoting health and preventing disease in a variety of settings.
-The course emphasizes practical utility of the concepts as they relate to the students' future health education/promotion efforts.
-The importance of a needs assessment and program evaluation will be especially focused upon in the course, as well as strategies integrating these valuable tools into curriculum design.
+This course is the first of a two course series designed to introduce undergraduate Public Health students studying Community Health and Health Promotion to the concepts and principles underlying the planning principles geared toward promoting health and preventing disease in a variety of settings.
+The course emphasizes practical utility of the concepts as they relate to the students' future health education/promotion professional activities.
+The foundation of the course will be the skills necessary to conduct a needs assessment and develop a comprehensive program to address a health concern affecting a specific population in a particular setting.

 This course is designed to introduce basic epidemiological methods used in the study of current major health problems.
 Content includes explanation of the scope and focus of epidemiology, simple measures of disease frequency and association used in the study of the distribution and determinants of disease, types of epidemiological study designs, and practical applications.
 Emphasis on interpretation of epidemiological information and application of findings Prerequisite: Community Health and an elementary statistics course.
 Required for seniors in Community Health Education; open by permission to other upper division students in Health Professions.
 Meets Core Curriculum Essential Learning Outcome for Information Literacy (IL) and Quantitative Literacy (QL).

 Pre-req: PUBH.1021 Intro to Pub Health, & MATH.2830 Intro to Stats, & HSCI.3400 IPE Research Methods, or PUBH.2060 Research Methods in Pub Health, & Pub Health Majors/Minors only, Nutritional Sci, or Pharm Sci,Jr/Sr Majors only, or Perm of Instructor.